Vallehtelia/PulseML/README.md

 - **Model Artifacts**: Download trained models and logs
 - **AI Hyperparameter Assistant**: Automated tuning with historical analysis
 - **Multi-GPU Support**: Distributed training across GPUs

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+---

+## 📧 Contact

+For questions, suggestions, or issues, please open an issue on GitHub.

+---